-You should aim to arrive on a Saturday if at all possible.
-This is because our painting and photography schedules run from Monday to Friday inclusive, with Sunday being a free day, allowing you to settle in and recover from your journey.
-We can accommodate week-day arrivals if necessary but, as this necessitates hiring additional vehicles and drivers specifically for this purpose, we have to levy a supplement of 150 euros for each such trip.
+You should aim to arrive on a Saturday.
+We can accommodate other arrival days if necessary but, as this necessitates hiring additional vehicles and drivers specifically for this purpose, we have to levy a supplement of 150 euros for each such trip.

 Of course if you prefer to hire a car and drive to us (perhaps because one person is not going to participate in the painting or photography schedules and/or because you wish to arrive mid-week and want to make your own arrangements for getting here) Europcar and others have desks at the arrival airports.

 In any event, whether you choose to fly to us, drive, or come by train, you will find that getting here is very easy....

 By Air from the UK and Ireland Clicking the links in bold type below will connect you with the airlines and airports listed:

 British Airways From: From major London airports and many provincial airports - please check with British Airways for details

 Other airlines Lufthansa, Air France and several others also fly in to the area.
 You can find flights for these at Skyscanner.net and Flightsfrom.com

 By Air from other countries Paris is the main 'hub' for long-haul international flights, with connecting flights to Bordeaux (which is our primary pick-off / drop-off airport for international travellers) However, Amsterdam, Munich, Frankfurt and London have all been used as 'hubs' to get to Bordeaux by previous guests.
 You can find flights to these hubs at Skyscanner.net and Flightsfrom.com